 This board weighs in at 15.6 lbs. — about average for these products.
-The chart below shows how this compares to the rest of the group.

 The customer support wasn't our favorite.
 The phone number is only for sales related questions, while any technical questions will only be answered over email.
 They had us send in a video and were fairly quick to respond, but we still haven't resolved the issue of the board failing to go up the steeper hills claimed in its capabilities.
 In addition, we found that the wheels on the board were starting to wear exceptionally fast throughout testing.

 We only rode the board for about 30 miles for the wheels to get to this state, and are currently working with Halo to replace the wheels.